Getting Started

 1. Dependency.
 Add the dependency to your app, as described on the Dependencies page.

 2. Set up the ChatClient.
-Learn how to initialize the ChatClient here.
+Learn how to initialize the ChatClient in the Chat Client documentation.

 3. Handle user connection.
-Read how to connect a user here and info about User Tokens here.
+Read how to connect a user in the Connecting the User guide and learn about User Tokens in the Tokens and Authentication guide.

 4. State and Offline.
 Using the StatePlugin is mandatory if you want to use our UI Components.
 Read the State Overview page for more information.
-Also, it’s a good idea to add offline support for better UX.
+Also, consider adding offline support for better UX.

 5. Theme.
 Since this library uses Material elements, make sure that you use a Material theme in your application before adding the components.
 This means that your app's theme should extend a theme from Theme.MaterialComponents, and not Theme.AppCompat.
 Find a correct example below.
 If you want to keep using an AppCompat theme for styling, you can inherit from a Bridge Theme to support using Material based components.